CELEBRATE. HONOR. REMEMBER This Memorial Day – between hot dogs, bike rides and yard work – take time to remember those that made the … Read More

-The 2013 Tour de France celebrates the anniversary of the 100th Edition of the famed race.
-Starting in Corsica on June 29 and winding it’s way around the French mainland arriving in Paris on July 21.
+The 2013 Tour de France celebrated the anniversary of the 100th edition of the famed race.
+Starting in Corsica on June 29 and winding its way around the French mainland, riders arrived in Paris on July 21.

-The art for this was originally designed for Velo Magazine’s Tour de France Issue 2013.
+The art in this cycling poster features riders of the tour circling the Eiffel Tower and was originally designed for Velo Magazine’s Tour de France Issue 2013.

 Tour de France Triomphe

-This year the Tour de France will start in the UK with its Grande Départ from Yorkshire, through London across the Channel and onto the mainland, ending in Paris.
+In 2014 the Tour de France began in the UK with its Grand Départ from Yorkshire, on to London across the Channel and French mainland, and ended in Paris.

 Paris Roubaix 1896

-Paris – Roubaix first ran in 1896 and has been torturing cyclists ever since.
-Known as “The Hell of the North” because of the difficult road and weather conditions that rage throughout the area.
-With cobblestone roads and wind swept fields this “Queen” of the Classics is an annual favorite among cycling fans everywhere.
-And a right of passage for any would-be classics champion.
+The Paris Roubaix race first ran in 1896 and has been torturing cyclists ever since.
+It is known as “The Hell of the North” because of the difficult road and weather conditions that rage throughout the area.
+With cobblestone roads and wind-swept fields, this “Queen” of the Classics is an annual favorite among cycling fans everywhere, and a right of passage for any likely classics champion.